filecoin-project/devgrants/rfp-proposals/rfp-proposal-reputation-system.md

 ## Relevant Experience

 Our team is currently deep diving into understanding incentives for participation for core actors involved in upcoming projects that use PoS.
-Filecoin is one the biggest projects to launch in this year and would provide a lot of exciting opportunities to understand user adoption and the challenges they face while operating in such a novel paradigm.
+Filecoin is one of the most ambitious projects to launch in this year and would provide a lot of exciting opportunities to understand user adoption and the challenges they face while operating in such a novel paradigm.

 We see this proposal as an opportunity to observe the network evolution more closely by building tools that we ourselves would use + helping the community at large.